HassanMehmood1992/vue-products/README.md

 # Upcoming

 - Improve UI design by adding more views like list or table view
-- Product details page can other elements like top searches or hot items.
+- Product details page can have other elements like top searches or hot items.
-- Containerizing the solution with Dockers.
+- Containerizing the solution with Docker.